Gay Johannesburg & Pretoria

 Rec Room (Phoenix Centre, off Malibongwe Dr), just south of N1 Freeway in Randsburg, the largest licensed gay bathhouse in South Africa, two indoor and one outdoor Jacuzzis, steamroom, sauna, video lounges, private cabins, maze, video lounge and bar.

 Sinsations Adult Boutique (4 Verona St, at Main St, Rosettenville), south of Jo'burg sex shop/ men's cruise area with TV lounge, rooms, glory holes.

-KINX Leather & Fetish (Shop 1D, 7th St, Melville), sexiest, hottest leather fetish gear in South Africa, best quality "made for play" products; harnesses, shoes, leather chaps, jockstraps, floggers, cockrings, male chastity belts -they have it all.
+KINX Leather & Fetish (7th St, Melville) - CLOSED (see their online sales site) - sexiest, hottest leather fetish gear in South Africa, best quality "made for play" products; harnesses, shoes, leather chaps, jockstraps, floggers, cockrings, male chastity belts -they have it all.